Haridhanya/PraticeRepositoryGit/README.md

 # PraticeRepositoryGit
 This is my Github Pratice Repo
-Adding new Chnages to check the commits.
+Adding new Changes to check the commits.